 - Complete set - with bassinet, changing top, equipment bag, folding mattress, and transport bag, you will be fully equipped for all your travels with baby

-- From birth - thanks to the new-born bassinet suitable to 9 kg, your baby sleep on a higher level with easy access; later, the bassinet is removed and the cot can be used up to 15 kg
+- thanks to the new-born bassinet (suitable to 9 kg), your baby sleeps at a higher level making it easier to put them down; later, the bassinet is removed and the cot can be used up to 15 kg

-- Mobility - with few actions only, this cot can be assembled and folded away compactly, making it very convenient for your next trip; thanks to wheels, you can also move it around in your house
+- Mobility - with only a few actions, this cot can be assembled and folded away compactly, making it very convenient for your next trip; thanks to wheels, you can also move it around in your house

 - Sleep and play - by opening the zip fastening, this bed promises a lot of fun, too; your child can enter and exit the bed to his/her liking; for safety, the zip can be opened from the outside only

-- Accessories - for even more comfort, we recommend the “sleeper” foam mattress and “bed me” fitted sheet; both measure 120 x 60 cm and are available separately
+- Accessories - For even more comfort, we recommend the Bed Me fitted sheet; sold separately

 Do I really need a travel cot?